Architecture

 • pacman/{repository}/{architecture} is the repository and architecture specific caches for pacman’s databases.

 • repository/{repository}/{architecture} is a repository packages directory.
+Package files in this directory are symlinks to the archive.

 Normally you should avoid direct interaction with the application tree.
 For tree migration process refer to the migration notes.